 Can I afford a log home?

-To build a custom log home on a properly developed lot in the Hocking Hills, you can expect to start around $500,000.
+To build a custom log home on a properly developed lot in the Hocking Hills, you can expect to the home to start around $700,000.

-For the land alone, prices vary from $5,000 to more $30,000 per acre.
+For the land alone, prices vary from $15,000 to more than $30,000 per acre.
 In the Hocking Hills area, a number of factors may influence land prices.